Family Governance: Making it Work for Your Family

 Wyvern Consulting

 Good Registered Operators Provides Wyvern with their records, makes them available to their clients to review and meets certain standards.
-Has not been audited by Wyvern.
+Not been audited by Wyvern.

 Best Wingman Program Must follow specific methods that reflect the latest and best safety practices.
-Have been audited and have passed Wyvern’s audit standard.
+Audited and passed Wyvern’s audit standard.

 *Source: International Standard for Business Aircraft Operations, Aviation Research Group US, Basic Aviation Risk Standard Program, & Wyvern Consulting

-10. How has the industry changed post-COVID and how will it impact me?
+10. How has flying private jets changed post-COVID, and how does this affect me?

 Conclusion